10 minutes maximum! Can you do it in 5?

 • C. The number of neutrons.

-• D. The total mass of the nucleus.
+• D. The mass of the nucleus.

 7. What does the bottom number represent?